- Watch musicians, acrobats, and snake charmers in Jemaa el-Fna Square

 Stop and enjoy lunch with a local family and gain insight into their daily lives as you learn how to make homemade bread.
 Continue your hike into the afternoon before returning to another local Berber home where you will be welcomed for dinner and provided with a room to retire for the evening.

-Day 7: Continue Hiking; Return to Marrakech & Departure
+Day 7: Return to Marrakech, Depart

-Upon arriving in Marrakech, complete any last minute gift and souvenir shopping.
+Upon arriving in Marrakech, complete any last-minute gift and souvenir shopping.
 Or depending on your departure details, you may wish to check out Majorelle Gardens.
 Not far from the commotion of the medina, a visit to these lush and expansive gardens offers the perfect place to escape the afternoon heat and noise.
 Leave the quiet behind and bring with you your memories as you make your way home.